-On Monday, July 13, Gov. Andrew Cuomo announced that school districts in New York can reopen for in-person schooling in September if COVID-19 infection rates stay at 5% or lower in a given region.
+In July, Gov. Andrew Cuomo announced that school districts in New York could reopen for in-person schooling in September if COVID-19 infection rates stayed at 5% or lower in a given region.
+Recently, the NYSDOH provided guidance aligned with the CDC's operational strategies for schools.
+Data regarding cases and infection rate in our area continues to be reviewed to determine whether it is safe to keep schools open and at what capacity.